 So it may come as a surprise that there is a time when you need to be ready to turn down the invitation to declare yourself a “responsible party.”
 That time is when they are entering a nursing home or other rehabilitation care facility.

 Helping a loved one make the transition to a long term care nursing or rehabilitation facility, especially when there is little or no expectation of a return home, is a time fraught with emotional difficulty and stress for all involved.
 There are many pressures and those involved may not be thinking as clearly as they might in other circumstances, and all may be in an emotionally fragile and vulnerable condition.
 A son or daughter who is trying to help their parent transition to a nursing facility may be willing to sign nearly anything asked of them without asking many (if any) questions about what they are signing, and therein lies an underappreciated danger.
+On the contrary, they may have to look for various options available for the care of their old parents.
+For example, they can get in touch with a center for home health care in Huntsville, where skilled and qualified individuals usually help a senior person with companionship, dementia, and homemaker care.

 Admission to a nursing facility is a complicated matter.
 Many forms and documents need to be signed.
 They are of varying importance.
 One package I looked at recently had well over 30 pages and at least 11 places for the soon to be resident to sign, not including initialing the bottom of many more pages.
 As in mortgage closings, the sheer number of documents may have the effect of numbing those involved to what the documents say.